VanCannon/RAG_local/README.md

 `source .venv/bin/activate`
 `pip install -r requirements.txt`

-4. Get your Gemini API key [here](https://makersuite.google.com/app/apikey)
+4. Get your Gemini API key [here](https://makersuite.google.com/app/apikey) (Requires a Google account, which you have if you have gmail.)
 Edit the .env file and replace "api key" with the actual key (no quotes).

-5. Create a docs folder and then put the reference documents in it.
+6. Create a docs folder and then put the reference documents in it.
 They can be .pdf, .docx, or .txt
 `mkdir docs`

-6. Run the db_manager script
+7. Run the db_manager script
 `python3 db_manager.py`

-7. Run the query_rag script
+8. Run the query_rag script
 `python3 query_rag.py`

 ### Misc notes